10 Weeks Pregnant

 Tips for Week 10

-- Bump might show soon — first pregnancy often 12-16 weeks, but athletes (your core) hide it longer.
-Maternity jeans at week 14+ typical.
+- Your bump might show soon — first pregnancies often don’t show until 12 to 16 weeks, though athletes with strong cores may hide it longer.
+Maternity jeans typically come into play around week 14.

-- Address “running while pregnant” anxiety — if half marathon is this week, communicate with race director about pace goals, drop back from PR attempts.
-Listen to body.
+- Address any “running while pregnant” anxiety — if your half marathon falls this week, communicate with the race director about your pace goals, drop any PR attempts, and listen to your body.

 Things To Do (Checklist)